Lens Buying Guide

-Birth photography… As a mother, it makes perfect sense to me to photograph one of the most important days of my life.
-If only I could go back in time to do it!
-Sadly, it was barely a genre when I was birthing my littles.
+Birth photography… As a mama, it makes perfect sense to me to photograph one of the most important days of my life.
+If I could only go back in time to do it!

 The challenges associated with birth photography dictate that you absolutely need to be shooting in manual mode to nail it.
-So if you’re shooting in auto, take a leap of faith and learn how to master your DSLR!
+So if you’re used to shooting in auto, just take a leap of faith and learn how to master your DSLR!

 Related: How To Shoot in Manual Mode

-But birth photography is so much more than photos of the moment of physical birth.
-In actual fact, nothing graphic needs to feature… you’re capturing the complete story of birth.
+But birth photo sessions are so much more than the actual photos from the moment of physical birth.
+In fact, no graphic needs to be featured… you’re capturing the complete story of birth.

 Related: Storytelling Photography